Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

-Putnam is utterly wrong.
+Putnam is  wrong.
 We have predictive world models of VR games.
 It can be the same in the world.
 A tree having properties $P_1,...P_n$ can be true in a virtual world just as well, with the added property of $P_{n+1}=$ "is digital".
 The causal theory of knowledge is weird anyways, and not what we're constructing anyways.

+Conlangs demonstrate that natural languages are not all they're painted to be, and we'd be so much freer if we used a larger range of possible languages.

+Philosophy is a highly technical branch of STEM.
+I condemn the rest as semi-philosophy, or semi-formal philosophy.

+Someone [who?] has argued that the English mereologists use is not quite English.
+I will argue for the Formal Language assumption FL-assumption as true.

+Memory skepticism: If we are FSTs we cannot generate the syntax we want in the Chomsky Hierarchy.

+We can formulate probabilistic arguments for Boltzmann brains and the Simulation Hypothesis.
+However I will argue that this doesn't quite work.
+Both aforementioned assumes an upper world with the same laws as the experiential one.

+It might be likely that I'm reliving my life as a simulation before.
+Even with a small probability that I'd do it, the amount of times would still be staggering given the amount of time I can live in the post-singularity.